-The \$1.3 million increase in contracts and grants revenue for the year ended December 31, 2013 compared to the year ended December 31, 2012 was primarily related to our Rockefeller University agreement pursuant to which we perform research and development services for Rockefeller.
+The \$0.7 million increase in product development and licensing agreements revenue for the year ended December 31, 2014 compared to the year ended December 31, 2013 was primarily related to our BMS agreement.
+In May 2014, we entered into a clinical trial collaboration with BMS whereby BMS made a one-time payment to us of \$5.0 million which we are recognizing as revenue over our estimated performance period of five years.
+The \$1.1 million increase in contracts and grants revenue for the year ended December 31, 2014 compared to the year ended December 31, 2013 was primarily related to our Rockefeller University agreement pursuant to which we perform research and development services for Rockefeller.
 The agreement includes an approved project plan for the development services of \$4.8 million and a term of three years.
-The \$8.4 million decrease in product royalty revenue for the year ended December 31,

-2013 compared to the year ended December 31, 2012 was related to our retained interests in Rotarix® net royalties which were not sold to Paul Royalty Fund II, L.P., or PRF, and which is equal to the amount payable to Cincinnati Children's Hospital Medical Center, or CCH, and recognized in royalty expense by us.
-Our agreement with GlaxoSmithKline plc, or Glaxo, terminated automatically upon the expiration of the last relevant patent right covered by the Glaxo agreement.
-We do not expect any more Rotarix royalty revenue.
+The \$2.3 million decrease in product royalty revenue for the year ended December 31, 2014 compared to the year ended December 31, 2014 compared to the year ended December 31, 2013 was due to the termination of our agreement with GlaxoSmithKline plc which occurred upon the expiration of the last relevant patent right covered by the agreement.
+The terminated retained interests in Rotarix® net royalties which were not sold to Paul Royalty Fund II, L.P. had been equal to the amount payable to Cincinnati Children's Hospital Medical Center and recognized as royalty expense by us.